-The Trust has a separate policy for E-safety and a copy of this policy can be found on the school website.
+The Trust has a separate policy for E/internet/online/acceptable use -safety and a copy of this policy can be found on the individual school website.
 The policy indicates there is a whole trust approach to E-safety and details the ways ICT facilities can and cannot be used by the networks users.